timeglass/glass/README.md

-# Timeglass
+# Timeglass }{
 Fully Automated Time Tracking for Git Repositories.
-It uses hooks and file monitoring to make sure you'll never forget to start or stop tracking ever again.
+It uses hooks and file monitoring to make sure you'll never forget to start or stop your timer ever again.
 It is written in Go and comes with just a minimal command line interface.

 __Features:__